Join the RHS today and support our charity

 Harvest your own seed is fun but takes a little understanding and planning:

-Some seeds (e.g. hellebore) is best sown immediately as its viability reduces with storage.
-However, for many species, sowing is best delayed until a more suitable time of the year such as autumn or spring so the harvested seed will need to be safely stored until sowing.
-Storing is also required if surplus seed as been collected.
-Here's how;
+Some seeds (e.g. hellebore) are best sown immediately as their viability reduces with storage.
+However, for many species, sowing is best delayed until a more suitable time of the year, such as autumn or spring, so the harvested seed will need to be safely stored until sowing.
+Storing is also required if surplus seed has been collected.
+Here's how:

 Lack of collectable seed: Some plants are sterile and cannot set seed.
 Trying to collect seed from such plants will obviously be disappointing.
 Others (e.g. holly) may carry male and female flowers on separate plants so male plants will never bear seed.